 How can schools and organizations apply for the My Career Advancement Account Scholarship program?

-If the school is asked to participate in the My Career Advancement Account Scholarship program by a spouse, the school is responsible for updating the spouse on the school’s intentions, eligibility and registration status.
+If a spouse asks the school to participate in the My Career Advancement Account Scholarship program, the school is responsible for updating the spouse on the school’s intentions, eligibility, and registration status.

 NOTE: Spouses cannot receive My Career Advancement Account Scholarship program financial assistance for courses offered by the school until the school has been determined eligible to participate in the program and has registered users in the AI Portal.